dewmguy/ItemLevelCalculator/README.md

 # [ItemLevelCalculator](https://dewmguy.github.io/ItemLevelCalculator/)

-This WIP web application functions as an item level calculator, aiding in the creation, modification, and validation of item level balanced armor and weapons designed for the mechanics of World of Warcraft Wrath of the Lich King 3.3.5.
+This web application is a work in progress.
+The Item Level Calculator is designed to assist in the creation, modification, and validation of item-level balanced armor and weapons for World of Warcraft Wrath of the Lich King 3.3.5 emulators.
+It is most effective for validating or creating items within the intended item level range of blizzlike items.
+Using the calculator to create items with item levels extending beyond the existing in-game ranges may result in undesirable or unpredictable outcomes.

-While many of the values and coefficients provided by the community are generally considered "good enough."
-I seek to bump up the reliability and accuracy of item level calculation by introducing polynomial regression.
-I believe the enhanced equations will provide significantly more reliable blizzlike output, intended to match the in-game values as closely as possible.
-The calculator is most effective for validating or creating items within the intended item level range of blizzlike items.
-Using the calculator to create items with item levels that extend beyond the existing in-game item level ranges may have undesireable output.
+While many values and coefficients provided by the community are generally deemed "good enough," they are often constrained by linear functions and lack the dynamic scaling necessary to accommodate variations introduced by Blizzard.
+Many stats vary based on Inventory Type, Quality, and Item Level.
+The calculation of stats and item levels is significantly improved by introducing polynomial regression and segmenting the calculation of quality coefficients according to their appropriate item level ranges.
+The enhanced equations integrated into this calculator offer significantly more reliable outputs, reflecting in-game values as accurately as possible.

-The one point of contention that has frustrated me most from the anti-calculator argument is that it isn't worth doing because it could never be accurate enough due to account for Blizzard's many customizations and variations in how they assign stats to items.
-These are known as outliers, and in statistical analysis, one of the most important tasks is to identify and account for them.
-While it has required significant effort to locate these outliers, they become fairly easy to spot when you have a clear understanding of the baseline.
-Approaching this with the mindset of "the item doesn't exactly match the stats on Wowhead, so it's wrong" misses the point.
-That's not how this works, nor is it the intention.
-Blizzard created many formulas and occasionally deviated from them when necessary.
-It will never be a perfect 1:1 match because even Blizzard didn't adhere strictly to that standard.
-However, the calculator excels at providing an educated guess.
+Although the calculator is adjusted to the most accurate function curves I could personally determine, it is not perfect.
+However, in many instances, it surpasses the accuracy of item levels assigned by Blizzard to most items.
+This is due to the way Blizzard structured their item tiers and designed the item level to be a tool for players of any skill level to rapidly identify potential upgrades.
+The item level value often represents a minimum value rather than an actual value.

+To illustrate this point, consider item level 277 gear dropped in Icecrown Citadel (ICC).
+These items display such a wide variance in stat combinations that balanced stat coefficients across all items within this item level range are implausible.
+The true item level range for 277 gear spans all the way to the 360s, with BIS items generally possessing much higher item levels than similar items of the same level.

+All of this is to say that when you're punching in stats to test it against items from wowhead, you might be surprised by the results you see in the calculator.
+It's certainly possible that extremes you see in the calculator are due to faults in the calculations, but its probably because blizzard has assigned item level values based on hand-crafted items that they wanted to obfuscate within a tier level group.
+A really good example of this is [Shining Buckle Gauntlets](https://www.wowhead.com/wotlk/item=39183/shining-buckle-gauntlets) and [https://www.wowhead.com/wotlk/item=39013/discoverers-mitts](https://www.wowhead.com/wotlk/item=39013/discoverers-mitts), both are item level 154 leather and both have the exact same stats in spite of being different qualities, which is not possible.

 ![Screenshot](screenshot.png?raw=true "Screenshot of Item Calculator Interface")